Professional Career Path for Dental Assistants

 This course provides an introduction to basic dental assisting theory and skills for pre-dental students planning to participate in the UFCD Dental Clinic Volunteer Program; and for individuals seeking an entry-level dental assisting position in a dental office.
 This is a hybrid course that includes online instruction, and two weekends of classroom, lab, and clinic instruction and practice.
 The course includes certification in CPR, OSHA, Bloodborne Pathogens, Infectious Waste Management, and HIPAA.
 Student participants who complete this course receive a certificate of participation for all basic dental assisting functions and are eligible to enroll in the Expanded Functions Dental Assistant or Radiology certification courses.

-If you have experience
+If you have experience:

-Trilogy of Certification Courses for Dental Auxiliary
+Certification Courses for Dental Auxiliary

 Florida does not license dental assistants and there is no examination requirement.
 However, prior to the performance of expanded duties as defined by rule of the Board, the dental assistant must possess formal training.
 This certification training falls into two categories: